-4920 Seminar in Exercise Science, 2 hrs.
-(2, 0)
+4920 Seminar in Exercise Science

 Investigates selected topics of current interest in exercise and health science.
 Capstone course in exercise science.
-Requires a written and oral presentation of a creative project involving either applied, experimental, or library research. prerequisite: Exercise science major; senior standing. offered: Semester I.
+Requires a written and oral presentation of a creative project involving either applied, experimental, or library research.
+This course applies to the liberal arts writing and speaking intensive requirement.
+PREREQUISITE: Exercise science major; senior standing.
+OFFERED: Sem.
+I.

+PETE COURSES

-PETE Courses (Physical Education Teacher Education Professional Program) 1300 Introduction to Sports, Physical Activity, and Recreation, 2 hr.
-(2, 1)
+Physical Education Teacher Education Professional Program

+1300 Introduction to Sports, Physical Activity, and Recreation

 Introduces foundational concepts in sports, physical activity, physical education, and recreation, including historical and philosophical orientations, current issues, and career opportunities.
-Fee required. offered: Semester I.
+Fee required.
+OFFERED: Sem.
+I.

-2250 Motor Behavior, 3 hrs.
+2250 Motor Behavior 3 hrs.
 (3, 0)

 Examines the forces that influence the acquisition of motor skill and movement patterns.
 Surveys growth and development patterns.
 Identifies characteristics of skilled movement forms.
 Reviews factors which impact the learning of skills like knowledge of results and performance.
 Discusses motivational patterns and sport interests.
-Surveys the subdiscipline of motor learning. offered: Semester II.
+Surveys the subdiscipline of motor learning.
+This course applies to the liberal arts writing intensive requirement.
+OFFERED: Sem.
+II.

-3710 Instructional Strategies (K-5), 3 hrs.
-(3, 1)
+3710 Instructional Strategies (K-5)

 Examines and develops instructional strategies for teaching physical education in grades K-5.
 The development of fundamental movement patterns and foundational movement concepts will be examined as well.
-Includes teaching practicum with children ages 4 to 12 years. offered: Every semester.
+Includes teaching practicum with children ages 4 to 12 years.
+OFFERED: Sem.
+I, II.

-3720 Sports, Physical Activity, and Recreation for Special Populations, 3 hrs.
-(3, 0) Introduces students to a variety of physical, mental, and emotional disabilities, including characteristics and behavior patterns.
-Physical activities and recreational activities, which are developmentally appropriate for all age groups and populations will be discussed, including their physical and social benefits. offered: Semester II 2018-19.
+3720 Sports, Physical Activity, and Recreation for Special Populations

+Introduces students to a variety of physical, mental, and emotional disabilities, including characteristics and behavior patterns.
+Physical activities and recreational activities, which are developmentally appropriate for all age groups and populations will be discussed, including their physical and social benefits.
+OFFERED: Sem.
+II, 2019-20.

-3750 Instructional Strategies (6-12), 3 hrs.
-(3, 1)
+3750 Instructional Strategies (6-12)

 Provides a laboratory experience in teaching methodology of physical education for grades 6-12.
 Requires planning and implementing lessons using a variety of teaching strategies.
-Considers sociological and psychological issues in student interactions. expectation: At least six hours of activity classes. prerequisite: Junior standing; SPRL 1350, 2350, 2450. offered: Semester I.
+Considers sociological and psychological issues in student interactions.
+EXPECTATION: At least six hours of activity classes.
+PREREQUISITE: Junior standing; SPRL 1350, 2350, 2450.
+OFFERED: Sem.
+I.

-4260 Directed Experience in Teaching Physical Education, 3 hrs.
-(1, 3)
+4260 Directed Experience in Teaching Physical Education

 Provides students with field experiences in teaching physical education within public schools prior to the student-teaching semester.
 Applies content knowledge, management strategies, motivational ideas, and pedagogical skills that they have learned in previous courses.
-Allows a real-life teaching situation so that students can test their skills with the guidance of a veteran public school teacher as a mentor. prerequisite: PETE 3710, 3750. corequisite: PETE 4300.
-GPA of 2.6 or higher. expectation: Passed CASA. offered: Semester I.
+Allows a real-life teaching situation so that students can test their skills with the guidance of a veteran public school teacher as a mentor.
+PREREQUISITE: PETE 3710, 3750.
+COREQUISITE: PETE 4300.
+GPA of 2.6 or higher.
+EXPECTATION: Passed CASA.
+OFFERED: Sem.
+I.

-4300 Curriculum Development and Assessment in Physical Education, 3 hrs.
-(3, 2)
+4300 Curriculum Development and Assessment in Physical Education

 Examines the integration of content, instruction, and assessment to the principles and practices of program development.
 Requires the creation of teaching documents that shape the physical education curriculum.
 Provides a field experience that promotes the application of curriculum development in three age-level settings.
-Reviews administrative issues facing physical education teachers. expectation: Completion of required activity classes. prerequisite: Teaching major. prerequisite or corequisite: PETE 3750, 4260, and a GPA of 2.6 or higher. expectation: Passed CASA. offered: Semester I.
+Reviews administrative issues facing physical education teachers.
+This course applies to the liberal arts writing intensive requirement.
+EXPECTATION: Completion of required activity classes.
+PREREQUISITE: Teaching major.
+PREREQUISITE or COREQUISITE: PETE 3750, 4260, and a GPA of 2.6 or higher.
+EXPECTATION: Passed CASA.
+OFFERED: Sem.
+I.

-4850 Practicum in Physical Education Teaching, 1-4 hrs. (arranged)
+4850 Practicum in Physical Education Teaching

-Provides opportunity for independent work or field experiences in physical education teaching in area schools. consent: Instructor. prerequisite: Physical education teaching major; junior standing. repeat: May be repeated for a total of 8 hours. grade: CR/NC registration. offered: Every semester as needed.
+Provides opportunity for independent work or field experiences in physical education teaching in area schools.
+CONSENT: Instructor.
+PREREQUISITE: Physical education teaching major; junior standing.
+REPEAT: May be repeated for a total of 8 hours.
+GRADE: CR/NC.
+OFFERED: Every semester as needed.